 - switch 4 (RES/+) to increase speed;

 Exceeding the limit speed

-It is possible to exceed the limit speed at any moment.
-To do this, press firmly and fully the accelerator pedal (beyond the kickdown point).
+It is possible to exceed the limit speed at any time.
+To do this: press the accelerator pedal firmly and fully (beyond the resistance point).

 While the speed is being exceeded, the speed limiter flashes red on the instrument panel.
 Then, release the accelerator pedal: the speed limiter function will return as soon as you reach a speed lower than the memorised speed.